 Access control is a fundamental component of data security that dictates who’s allowed to access and use company information and resources.
 Through authentication and authorization, access control policies make sure users are who they say they are and that they have appropriate access to company data.
-Access control can also be applied to limit physical access to campuses, buildings, rooms, and data centers.
+Access control can also be applied to limit physical access to campuses, buildings, rooms, and datacenters.

 Once a user is authenticated, access control then authorizes the appropriate level of access and allowed actions associated with that user’s credentials and IP address.

-There are four main types access control.
+There are four main types of access control.
 Organizations typically choose the method that makes the most sense based on their unique security and compliance requirements.
 The four access control models are: